CodeDoctorDE/MAGUI/README.md

 ## Features

-## Compatible
+### Compatible

 It is compatible with spigot and every spigot fork for the versions 1.8 to 1.16.
+Also you can use plugins or skript to handle events.

 ### Render